Production and Staging deployments

 If you visit the URL of each service in your browser you will see how the application looks in each environment.

-Note that the application is using a Load Balancer and this means extra costs on your cloud provider.
+Note that the application uses a Load Balancer and this means extra costs on your cloud provider.
 When you are ready to clean up the application run the following:

 helm uninstall example-staging -n staging